rodrigoperezdev/react-js-calculator/README.md

 This is a pretty normal calculator, built using some React hooks such as: useReducer, useState, useRef etc.
 The only external dependency is React tippy to display a popover in every button.

+You can find it working online here: https://react-66d25.web.app/

 ## Getting Started

 Before running the project, make sure you have Node.js and npm (or Yarn) installed on your system.